 We Made a Decision

-With lots of help from inspiration photos, our followers, and the actual test, we finally made a decision!
+With lots of help from inspiration photos (especially the house below by Garden Gate Homes), our followers, and the actual test, we finally made a decision!
 We could have gone with our gut feeling from the start, but we wanted to make sure.
 After all, it would a very expensive change if we realized we didn’t like it after the whole house was painted.